 17. Horses may not be entered in classes differing by more than one level at any show except as allowed by USDF regulations for Pas de Deux and Quadrille.
 A horse/rider combination dropped back more than one level to school must be entered Hors de Concours (HC).
 The rider/horse will be judged and given a score, but not pinned with the class.

 18. Classes may be split, combined, or rearranged at the secretary’s discretion.
 A modified class list for the Finals Show will be made available to the membership on the website prior to the opening date of the show.

 19. Classes are pinned to 6 places.
 Scored tests are distributed after the class is pinned.
 Competitors may view their tests before the class is pinned, but must return the test(s) to the scoring volunteers.
 If a competitor cannot remain on the grounds, the competitor may designate someone to pick up the tests.
 MDA will only mail High score Ribbons.
 Riders must make arrangements with show management regarding ribbons and/or tests not picked up by the end of the show day.

 20. High score Awards are presented for High Score for Training Level through FEI for Senior and Young Rider.
-Introductory, Musical Freestyles, Pas de Deux, Quadrille and USEA tests are not eligible.
+Introductory, Musical Freestyles, Pas de Deux, Quadrille, Western/Gaited Dressage and USEA tests are not eligible.

 21. As of 1/1/2011 MDA is no longer using the Danish System.